nxbyte/ARM-LEGv8/Pipeline-With-Hazard-And-Forwarding/README.md

-# Pipelined with Hazard Detection and Forwarding Unit ARM LEGv8 CPU
+# Pipelined CPU with Hazard Detection and Forwarding Unit

 ## Objective